Let’s face it—you want to know your competition’s Facebook ad strategy.

 You’ll get at least one key insight, and possibly more, on how they’re targeting people, whether it’s based on geography, demographics, or interests—and these can get pretty specific.

 In this case, you can see who Verizon thinks would be interested in a new tablet—people from 18 to 49 in the “Technology early adopters” audience.
-That can help you refine your targeting so you have a better shot at stealing consumers right out from under their nose, or it will help you set a different plan of attack and avoid advertising your product against Verizon altogether.
+This can help you refine your Facebook target audience so you have a better shot at stealing consumers right out from under their nose.
+Moreover, this insight will help you set a different battle plan and avoid advertising your product against Verizon altogether.

 Here’s another example for a totally different market, an online delivery service targeting bouquets of roses to men with the relationship status “Unspecified” on Facebook.